kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/802fa021-ce0c-4797-a464-157ed84737a4)

-we will use this .ext file to create the spice file to be use with our ngspice tool. for that we have apply the comand "ext2spice cthresh 0 rthresh 0". this will not create anything new. now again we have to type "ext2spice" comand in tckon window.
+we will use this .ext file to create the spice file to be use with our ngspice tool. for that we have apply the command ```ext2spice cthresh 0 rthresh 0```. this will not create anything new. now again we have to type ```ext2spice``` command in tckon window.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/5d92bc3e-ccd2-4629-9944-b67bb6af5d24)